Song

 How much did Save Your Tears make in total?

-Save Your Tears is currently modeled at Lifetime value depends on how long Save Your Tears keeps playlist, search, and catalog demand beyond the current annual modeled range. in lifetime earnings, based on the annual range and long-tail replay assumptions shown on this page.
+Save Your Tears does not have a public audited lifetime total.
+Lifetime value depends on how long Save Your Tears keeps playlist, search, and catalog demand beyond the current annual modeled range.

 How much does Save Your Tears make per stream?